 Resource Center for Young Credit Union Professionals in the Northwest

 The Credit Union Movement’s continued success will depend on the next generation of leaders.
 Preparing those individuals with the tools they need to meet the needs of credit union members is essential to ensuring that the “people-helping-people” philosophy continues into the future.
-Working in collaboration with grassroots efforts across our three states, your Northwest Credit Union Association is excited to launch the Northwest Young Professionals Network at the 2017 MAXX Convention.
-This network will serve as an additional resource and a unifying umbrella over existing YP groups across Oregon, Washington, and Idaho—seeking to connect and influence the future leaders of the credit union movement.
+Working in collaboration with grassroots efforts across our three states, your Northwest Credit Union Association launched the Northwest Young Professionals Network at the 2017 MAXX Convention.
+This network serves as an additional resource and a unifying umbrella over existing YP groups across Oregon, Washington, and Idaho—seeking to connect and influence the future leaders of the credit union movement.

 Meet your 2017 Leads.
 These individuals will serve as ambassadors for the Credit Union Movement for the next year, working with regional YP groups and NWCUA to further shape the growing NWYP Network.

 Interested in becoming a YP Lead in 2018?
 More information will be announced early next year.

 |Nikie Bauer||Clarity CU||Branch Supervisor|

 |Sarah Buck||USAgencies||Training Coordinator and Marketing Assistant|

 |Linda Crane||Global CU||Executive Administrative Assistant|

 |John Lindsay||SELCO||Fraud Investigator & BSA Compliance Associate|